Sleeping Bag Buying Guide

 Cons: May feel restrictive once you’re zipped in.

 Rectangular/wide sleeping bags are squared at the bottom and top of the bag to aid comfort over performance.

-Pros: They're usually a lot more versatile as they can often be opened as a duvet or zipped with another bag to create a double wide sleeping bag.
-They also have a little more room which makes the excellent for caravan trips and house guests.
+Pros: They are usually a lot more versatile and able to be opened as a duvet or zipped with another bag to create a double wide sleeping bag.
+They also have a little more room.
+Excellent for caravan trips and house guests.

 Cons: They can be bulky to pack down and their warmth to weight ratio is often quite low.

 Double wide sleeping bags are twice as wide providing ample space for two people.

 Pros: They can be highly versatile for families and can usually be converted into two separate bags or blankets.
 Perfect for couples on a family camping holiday.